typelevel/algebra/README.md

 The most basic structures can be found in the `algebra` package.
 They all implement a method called `combine`, which is associative.
-The identity element (if present) will be called `empty`, and the inverse method (if present) will be called `inverse`.
+The identity element (if present) will be called `neutral`, and the inverse method (if present) will be called `inverse`.

 |Name                |Associative?|Commutative?|Identity?|Inverse?|Idempotent?|